Amund-Fremming/tero-platform/Tasklist.md

 - [x] Maybe update endpoints to require user id for fetching users, targeting query on id, not auth0_id or guest_id. this also makes it possible for admins to query users
 - [ ] Expand refresh token / jwt to be longer than an hour
 - [ ] Update user sync from backend to auth0 (daily job/trigger)
-- [ ] Sync on registered user creation, needs to deactivate/delete the guest user
+- [ ] Cron job for deleting guest users after a time, then make the frontend users need to create new.
+This is to prevent having to link users to guest users
 - [ ] Sync for when a user gets admin permissions, needs to update user type

 **M2M GameSession**